RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK1910/Datasheet/README.md

 #### Pin Definition

-The RAK1910 WisBlock GNSS Location Module module features a standard WisConnector, which allows the RAK1910 module to be mounted on a WisBlock baseboard, such as RAK5005.
+The RAK1910 WisBlock GNSS Location Module module features a standard WisConnector, which allows the RAK1910 module to be mounted on a WisBlock baseboard, such as RAK5005-O or RAK19903.
 The pin order of the connector and the definition of the pinout are shown in **Figure 3**.

 <rk-img
   src="/assets/images/wisblock/rak1910/datasheet/RAK1910_pin.png"